jlarobello/Records-Book/README.md

 # Records-Book
 Records Book programmed in C++.
-Makefile is include to make executable.
+Makefile is included to make executable.